Skip to main content Skip to footer

 So.
 We’ve already written a summary and an analysis.
 What more can we offer you from this report?
 Why, our takeaways, of course!
 And boy, do we have some takeaways.

-Let’s just start with the title — Legal Leaders Answer the Call for Change: 2024 We love it!
+Let’s just start with the title — The Changemakers Report.
+We love it!
 Because all you leaders out there (you know who you are), that’s you.
 And because if the past four years have shown the legal industry anything, it’s that change isn’t optional.
 The only choice is in how you manage it.
 And — as we’re sure you know — the best way to manage change is to stay firmly ahead of it.
 If you don’t, you’re a hamster on a wheel, and the best you can hope for is to keep that wheel circling around and around; which, by the way, is what water does when it circles the drain, am I right?
 Good.
 Then we’re agreed that we all want to stay ahead of change.
 How do we do that?
 You already know.

 Change is challenging.
 You are replacing something that is working with something unknown.